solo-io/dev-portal-starter/README.md

 ### Switching the API Documentation Display

-The API details page includes a button to toggle between the Redocly and Swagger view, showing Redocly by default.
-Swagger can be changed to the default view by modifying `ApiSchemaDisplay.tsx`
+The API details page includes a button to toggle between the Redoc and Swagger views, showing the Redoc view by default.
+Swagger can be changed to be the default view by modifying `ApiSchemaDisplay.tsx`.

 ### Colors

-The styles are extended with [Sass](https://sass-lang.com/), and Sass variables are used throughout the app.
+[Sass](https://sass-lang.com/) and class names are used for styling, and Sass variables are used throughout the app.

 Colors may be overridden in `./projects/ui/src/Styles/_constants.scss`.
 See `_default-constants.scss` for the variable names that can be overridden.